SanchezInes/BubbleDodge/README.md

 Bubble dodge is not complete for the moment !
 Currently, only character movement is implemented (with some slight problems).

-If you don't have pygame on your computer, you need to run it on an environment by marking this line on your terminal:

-    source my-venv/bin/activate
+You need to have pygame installed on your computer

 And then you can launch the game:

-    ./game.py
+    python3 ./game.py